 Classes and programs have a minimum number of participants in order to be held.
 If registration falls short of this minimum, the class will be canceled.
 A credit will be applied to your account for the cancelled program.
 Prorating will not be granted for any participant who joins a program session after the starting date or who leaves the program session before the end date.

 If a Y program class is canceled due to inclement weather or causes beyond our control, every effort will be made to create a make-up class.
 Refunds for partial classes will not be given.

 With the presentation of a doctor's note, a membership can be placed on medical discontinuation.
 When the Y receives a doctor's note stating that you can resume physical activity, the membership will be reactivated without the joining fee.

 Snow Bird/Hold Policy

 Members who spend a portion of the year away from the YMCA of Greater Kalamazoo may put their membership on hold for $15 a month.
-The Hold Policy has a minimum of two months with no current maximum.
+There is no minimum or maximum requirement.

 Members may bring guests to our YMCA.
 The guest's first visit to our facility is free.
 Subsequent visits require purchasing a day pass.
 All guests must check in at the Members Services desk, present a valid photo ID and sign our guest waiver.

 A guest must be 16 or older to enter our facility without an adult.
 This includes guests accompanying Y members.